andreafabrizi/DNSProxy/README.md

 ## How does it work ?
-DNS proxy listens for incoming DNS requests (A,NS,MX,TXT,SRV..) on any local interface.
-It will parse and start resolving such queries, by using an external PHP script and standardised HTTP requests (D-o-H compatible).
+DNS proxy listens for incoming DNS requests (A,NS,MX,TXT,SRV..) on any local interface chosen, on both UDP and TCP.
+It listens with threads, then when a query comes in, it parses and start resolving such queries, by using an external PHP script and standardised HTTP requests/headers (D-o-H compatible).

-DNSP will take care to recreate a well-formed UDP packet in reply to client.
+DNSP will take care to recreate a well-formed UDP/TCP packet in reply to client.

 The core PHP-script can be hosted anywhere, i.e. on Google Cloud Platform.